shizn/iot-hub-node-raspberrypi-getting-started/doc/iot-hub-raspberry-pi-kit-node-lesson1-deploy-blink-app.md

 ---
 # Create and deploy the blink application
 ## What you will do
-Clone the sample C application from GitHub, and use the gulp tool to deploy the sample application to Raspberry Pi 3.
+Clone the sample Node.js application from GitHub and use the gulp tool to deploy the sample application to your Raspberry Pi 3.
 The sample application blinks the LED connected to the board every two seconds.
-If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-c-troubleshooting.md).
+If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-node-troubleshooting.md).

 ## What you will learn
 In this article, you will learn: